luk036/ecgen-cpp/README.md

 > I don't need a standalone target / documentation.
 How can I get rid of it?

 Simply remove the standalone / documentation directory and according github workflow file.

-> Can I build the standalone and tests at the same time? / How can I tell my IDE about all subprojects?

-To keep the template modular, all subprojects derived from the library have been separated into their own CMake modules.
-This approach makes it trivial for third-party projects to re-use the projects library code.
-To allow IDEs to see the full scope of the project, the template includes the `all` directory that will create a single build for all subprojects.
-Use this as the main directory for best IDE support.

 > I see you are using `GLOB` to add source files in CMakeLists.txt.
 Isn't that evil?